zpaolo11x/Arcadeflow/README.md

 - 'Game Boy color correction' : Apply a colorized palette to Game Boy games based on the system name or forced to your preference
 - 'MSX crt color correction' : Apply a palette correction to MSX media that was captured with MSX2 palette

-#### BACKGROUND
+#### !
+BACKGROUND !
 Chose the layout background theme in main page and in History page, or select custom backgrounds

-- 'Color theme' : Setup background color theme, Basic is slightly muted, Dark is darker, Light has a white overlay and dark text, Pop keeps the colors unaltered
+- '!
+Color theme !' : Setup background color theme, Basic is slightly muted, Dark is darker, Light has a white overlay and dark text, Pop keeps the colors unaltered
 - 'Custom overlay' : Insert custom PNG to be overlayed over everything
 - 'Custom main BG image' : Insert custom background art path (use grey.png for blank background, vignette.png for vignette overlay)
 - 'Format of main BG image' : Select if the custom background must be cropped to fill the screen or stretched